 Responsive Spotify embeds that adapt to any screen size.

-Supple includes an icon set covering the most ubiquitous social sites and services, including: Behance, Dribbble, Facebook, Flickr, Google+, Instagram, LastFM, LinkedIn, MySpace, Picasa, Pinterest, SoundCloud, Twitter, Vimeo, YouTube, and deviantART.
+Supple includes an icon set covering the most ubiquitous social sites and services, including: Behance, Blogger, deviantART, Dribbble, Facebook, Flickr, Google+, Instagram, LastFM, LinkedIn, MySpace, Picasa, Pinterest, Quora, SoundCloud, Twitter, Vimeo, YouTube and 500px.

 Supple allows you to display up to three columns on your site footer—the second and third can be disabled.
 The About Widget lets you upload a custom user portrait to replace your site avatar.
 The first column can optionally display a navigation section that mimics the one on top.

 The Text Widget can be useful to display your contact or any other information—it shows on the middle column by default and it can be moved alternatively to the first column.